robsonrosa/hubot.js/README.md

 ## Usage

 For now, I don't know how to do many things.
 But I'm able to understand and to use new gears (features).
 You can create your own gears.
-If you think they can be useful for others users, please share it with the world.
+If you think they can be useful for other users, please share it with the world.

 ### Jenkins